 If you have COVID-19 symptoms like cough or difficulty breathing, please call you primary care provider for guidance.
-For the health of our community do not walk into Yale Health without calling first.
+For the health of our community do not walk into Yale Health without calling first for specific instructions.

 What to do if you become ill?

 If you experience COVID-19 symptoms stay home and contact a healthcare provider for guidance—do not go to a healthcare facility prior to calling your doctor or a hospital emergency room for instructions.

 - If you are a Yale student or Yale Health member, you should contact Internal Medicine (203-432-0038), Student Health (203-432-0312), or Pediatrics (203-432-0206) from 8:30 a.m. to 5 p.m.
 For urgent attention 24 hours a day, 7 days a week, please call Yale Health Acute Care (203-432-0123).

 - If you are an Aetna member or have other healthcare coverage, please contact your physician.

-- Avoid contact with others to limit spread.
+- Avoid contact with others to limit spread and wear a mask.

 What are the symptoms of COVID-19?